lyj0309/content/files/en-us/learn/forms/html5_input_types/index.md

 ## Summary

 That brings us to the end of our tour of the HTML5 form input types.
-There are a few other control types that cannot be easily grouped together due to their very specific behaviors, but which are still essential to know about.
+There are a few other control types that cannot be easily grouped due to their very specific behaviors but are still essential to know.
 We cover those in the next article.

 {{PreviousMenuNext("Learn/Forms/Basic_native_form_controls", "Learn/Forms/Other_form_controls", "Learn/Forms")}}